Jaquetti/15_Facial_landmarks/README.md

 # 15_facial_landmarks

-The goal of this project was to predict facial landmarks.
-In this project i tried to learn the basic concepts of landmark detection.
+The goal of this project is predict 15 facial landmarks.